joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/29/opinion/supreme-court-trump-executive-power.html

 **Inmates Take Guards Hostage in Hourslong Standoff at North Carolina Jail**\
-`The authorities have not yet explained what led to the takeover, which ended Monday afternoon after unspecified negotiations.`\
+`It is not yet clear what ignited the takeover, but the county sheriff said it started when at least one inmate got access to keys used to unlock cell doors.`\
 https://www.nytimes.com/2026/06/29/us/north-carolina-jail-standoff.html

 **The Winners of Our 9th Annual Student Podcast Contest**\